 Summary

-It is essential to recognize the variance in vein anatomy between younger and older patients when performing venous access procedures, as each age group can present its own set of challenges.
-To maximize success rates for these processes, healthcare professionals must use specialized techniques such as ultrasound guided vascular access or near-infrared devices alongside appropriate patient positioning practices and preventive measures against potential complications.
+It is essential to recognize the variance in pediatric vs geriatric vein anatomy when performing venous access procedures, as each age group can present its own set of challenges.
+To maximize success rates for these processes, healthcare professionals must use specialized techniques such as ultrasound-guided vascular access or near-infrared devices alongside appropriate patient positioning practices and preventive measures against potential complications.
 If done appropriately this will result in more positive outcomes from successful venous access operations across all ages.

 Further Reading